Everest Trek Equipment

 What You Carry For Trek

 Please, bring the equipment listed above and pack your gear for the trek into a duffel bag or rucksacks, and a small day bag for you.
 The larger bag with your kit will be carried by the porter to meet you each evening.
-You should bring a day pack to carry by yourself for water, a rain jacket, hat gloves, camera money, etc. The weather in the mountain is changeable so you will need some warm clothes with you on your day pack.
+You should bring a day pack to carry by yourself for water, a rain jacket, hat gloves, camera money, etc. The weather in the mountains is changeable so you will need some warm clothes with you on your day pack.